vapor/docs/4.0/docs/deploy/docker.md

 - The `CMD` directive in the Dockerfile is overridden in some services with the `command` array.
 Note that what is specified by `command` is run against the `ENTRYPOINT` in the Dockerfile.
 - In Swarm Mode (more on this below) services will by default be given 1 instance, but the `migrate` and `revert` services are defined as having `deploy` `replicas: 0` so they do not start up by default when running a Swarm.

-## Building your app
+## Building

-The docker-compose file tells Docker how to build your app (by using the Dockerfile in the current directory) and what to name the resulting image (`my-dockerized-app:latest`).
+The Docker Compose file tells Docker how to build your app (by using the Dockerfile in the current directory) and what to name the resulting image (`my-dockerized-app:latest`).
 The latter is actually the combination of a name (`my-dockerized-app`) and a tag (`latest`) where tags are used to version Docker images.

 To build a Docker image for your app, run
 ```shell